polycrate/polycrate/docs/2_reference.md

 ## Registry

 Polycrate blocks can be pushed and pulled to and from a OCI-compatible registry.
-By default, Polycrate uses `cargo.ayedo.cloud` as its registry targets to obtain blocks from.
+Polycrate uses `cargo.ayedo.cloud` as the default registry to obtain blocks from or push them to.

-You can define your own registry by using `--registry-url` and pointing it to your OCI-compatible registry or simply add the registry URL when pushing/pulling blocks, just like with Docker.
+You can define your own registry by using `--registry-url` and pointing it to your OCI-compatible registry or simply include the registry URL in the block's name, just like with Docker.

 Polycrate does not implement authentication with the registry but instead makes use of your local Docker credential helper.
 To authenticate against a registry, run `docker login $REGISTRY_URL` before pushing or pulling blocks.